 |

-P. milbertii female with some egglaying and an extended wing.
-This species seems to just barely place the eggs onto the soil as opposed to the sandy species below which back down into the sand with their genitalia. |
+P. milbertii female during egglaying with an extended wing.
+The wings are sometimes trapped as the females work the abdomen backwards into sand or soil.
+This species seems to just barely place the eggs onto the soil as opposed to the sandy species below which back down into the sand with their genitalia and sometimes half the abdomen. |

 |